safenetwork/apps.safenetwork.org/_posts/2016-09-14-safeappstore.md

 category: WIP
 ---

-## A Peer-to-Peer Market for Decentralized Applications
+## A peer-to-peer market for decentralized apps